 Te para me te whakahōu I Rubbish and Recycling Our kerbside rubbish and recycling collection services will meet community needs and expectations Measure Target July - Dec 2024 July - Dec 2023 The percentage of users satisfied/very satisfied with kerbside rubbish and recycling collection services.
-65% or more satisfied/very satisfied ✓ 73% 66% Our transfer stations will allow community needs and expect covery of materials a nd will meet Measure Target July - Dec 2024 July - Dec 2023 The percentage of residents satisfied/very satisfied with transfer stations.
-70% or more satisfied/very satisfied ✓ 80% 62% We will facilitate waste minim disposal to landfill isation practices and p promote the reduction n of waste Measure Target July - Dec 2024 July - Dec 2023 The proportion of household waste placed at the kerbside which is diverted (recycled or composted).
-45% or more √ 50.10% ✓ 44.36% We will monitor our closed lan ndfills and protect the environment Measure Target July - Dec 2024 July - Dec 2023 Compliance with our resource consents for closed landfills, (measured by the number of: abatement notices, infringement notices, enforcement orders, and convictions, received in relation to those resource consents).
+65% or more satisfied/very satisfied ✓ 73% ✓ 66% Our transfer stations will allow covery of materials a nd will meet community needs and expect Measure Target July - Dec 2024 July - Dec 2023 The percentage of residents satisfied/very satisfied with transfer stations.
+70% or more satisfied/very satisfied ☑ 80% 62% We will facilitate waste minim disposal to landfill isation practices and p promote the reduction n of waste Measure Target July - Dec 2024 July - Dec 2023 The proportion of household waste placed at the kerbside which is diverted (recycled or composted).
+45% or more [50. √ 50.10% ✓ 44.36% We will monitor our closed la ndfills and protect the environment Measure Target July - Dec 2024 July - Dec 2023 Compliance with our resource consents for closed landfills, (measured by the number of: abatement notices, infringement notices, enforcement orders, and convictions, received in relation to those resource consents).
 Zero (0) ☑ Zero X One

-\checkmark On track
+$\overline{\mathbf{V}}$ On track

 X Not on track

 X Not achieved

-Te waimarangai I Stormwater We will have an effective stormwater system that provides an appropriate level of protection to minimise harm Measure Target July - Dec 2024 July - Dec 2 that occur in our district.
-Zero (0) flooding events; 0 flooding events 0 flooding events number of habitable floors affected (expressed per 1,000 properties connected to our stormwater system) Zero (0) habitable floors affected 0 habitable floors 0 habitable floors A flooding event is defined as an overthees a habitable floor.
+Te waimarangai I Stormwater We will have an effective stormwater system that provides an appropriate level of protection to minimise harm Measure Target July - Dec 2024 July - The number of flooding events that occur in our district.
+For each flooding event, the Zero (0) flooding events; 0 flooding events 0 flooding events number of habitable floors affected (expressed per 1,000 properties connected to our stormwater system) Zero (0) habitable floors affected 0 habitable floors 0 habitable floors A flooding event is defined as an overthees a habitable floor.
 A habitable does not include ancillary structures floor refers to a floos s such as stand-alor er from Council's stormw or of a building (including ne garden sheds or gara rater system that g a basement) but ges We will protect the environment • Measure Target July - Dec 2024 July - Dec 2023 Compliance with our resource consents for discharge from our stormwater system, (measured by the number of: abatement notices, infringement notices, enforcement orders, and convictions, received in relation to those resource consents).
 Zero (0) ☑ Zero (0) Zero (0) We will have reliable stormwater residents in a timely manner systems and will respond to requests f or service from our Measure Target July - Dec 2024 July - Dec 2023 The median response time to attend a flooding event, measured from the time that we receive notification to the time that service personnel reach the site.
 Median: 4 hours or less n/a no flooding events n/a no flooding events We will have reliable stormwater public complaints systems that are maintained effectively to minimise Measure Target July - Dec 2024 July - Dec 2023 The number of complaints received about the performance of our stormwater system, (expressed per 1,000 properties connected to our stormwater system). ≤7 complaints per 1,000 connections per year (70 complaints total) 0.4 per 1,000 connections (4 total) 1.4 per 1,000 connections (14 total) As at the 2024/25 rates strike, there were 10,388 stormwater connections.
 This has been rounded to the nearest thousand (10,000).

-Te waipara I Wastewai ter
+Te waipara I Wastewat ter

-We will have an effective wastewater system that provides an appropriate level of protection
+We will have an effective was protection stewater system that p rovides an appropria te level of

-Measure Target July - Dec 2024 July - Dec
+Measure Target July - Dec 2024 July - De

 Tl